testcontainers/testcontainers-go/docs/modules/rabbitmq.md

 Please read the [Create containers: Advanced Settings](../features/creating_container.md#advanced-settings) documentation for more information.

-#### Default Admin

-If you need to set the username and/or password for the admin user, you can use the `WithAdminUsername(username string)` and `WithAdminPassword(pwd string)` options.

-!!!info
-    By default, the admin username is `guest` and the password is `guest`.

-#### Custom Configuration

-If you need to set a custom configuration, you can use `WithConfig(filePath string)` option to pass the path to a custom configuration file in Sysctl format, or user `WithConfigErlang(filePath string)` to pass the path to a custom configuration file in Erlang format.

-!!!warning
-    The `WithConfig` option doesn't work with RabbitMQ &lt; 3.7, and it's recommended for RabbitMQ &gt;= 3.7.

 #### Startup Commands

 It's possible to run arbitraty commands in the container right after it's started.